geminerald/bugzapp/README.md

 ### Icons

+The icons for this project came from [Font Awesome](https://fontawesome.com/6?next=%2F) as they are universally highly regarded as having a great selection of icons for development.

 ### Colours

 The colour scheme was based on a "Dark Mode" theme - this is extremely popular with developers and IT professionals and so was chosen to reflect the target audience.